dominicp6/TheHumbleScientist/content/posts/bead_combinatorics.md

 **Putting it all together**

-Considering both cases, the total number of permissible arrangements is therefore
+Considering the contributions from Cases 1 and 2, the total number of arrangements is therefore

 $$
 \binom{B}{k}\binom{W-1}{k-1}+\binom{W}{k}\binom{B-1}{k-1}.